-- a) Obtain a Physician Standing Order (PSO) from a licensed physician, specifying the type of Department-approved specimen (finger stick or oral) collected to screen for HIV infection and the type of venue (street outreach, mobile, fixed site, etc.) where testing will be conducted; and - b) Obtain a CLIA waiver for Department-approved HIV rapid testing.
+- a) A Physician Standing Order (PSO) from a licensed physician, specifying the type of Department-approved specimen (finger stick or oral) collected to screen for HIV infection and the type of venue (street outreach, mobile, fixed site, etc.) where testing will be conducted; and - b) A CLIA waiver for Department-approved HIV rapid testing.